 Brownstein Hyatt Farber Schreck is proud to accept the 2014 Partners in Philanthropy award from the Denver Business Journal.
 The award highlights Brownstein’s longstanding service to the community.

-As co-chair of Brownstein's Government Relations Department, Mike coordinates the firm's lobbying and public policy work in multiple states and integrates the state work with the firm's Washington, DC office.
-In Colorado, he provides representation before the legislative and executive branches for clients such as FedEx, Comcast, SAS, Colorado State University, Corrections Corporation of America and the Colorado Auto Dealers Association.
+Mike provides representation before the Colorado legislative and executive branches for clients such as FedEx, Comcast, SAS, Colorado State University, Corrections Corporation of America and the Colorado Auto Dealers Association.
 At the federal level, he leads the Brownstein team providing representation for the City of Aurora, Colorado and Jefferson County, Colorado.
+Mike formerly co-chaired the firm’s national Government Relations Department.

 Mike has remained active in the public policy arena and has served in appointed state positions under Democratic and Republican administrations.